Invisalign Lite: Quick and Discreet Teeth Straightening

 Treatment with Invisalign Lite costs between £1,800 and £3,500 with a UK dentist.
 This is compared to £2,500 to £5,500 for Invisalign Full.
 However, exact costs will vary according to a number of factors including the complexity of your treatment and your dentist’s location and expertise.

 We recommend getting quotes from several clinics whenever you’re considering dental treatment.
 This will help you find a competitive price from a provider you’re happy with.
+You can search here for Invisalign dentists in your area.

 Also ask if it’s possible to spread the cost of treatment with a payment plan – but don’t get caught out with paying high interest rates.